top of page

 Does Drought Status Stage 3 mean water restrictions?

-Yes, Stage 3 means we need to pause outdoor water use to protect our water supply.
-This includes temporarily stopping lawn watering, at-home car washing, and operating decorative fountains.
+Yes, Stage 3 means we need to pause most outdoor water uses to protect our water supply.
 Indoor water use like showering, laundry, and dishes can continue as normal.

 03